 The Tasks module in DEAR is part of the DEAR Automation module and requires the automation subscription upgrade.
-Manually assign tasks to users directly from your sales, purchases, and more, or set up a whole task workflow for a Purchase, Sale, Supplier, Customer, Credit Note, Assembly or Disassembly.
+Manually assign tasks to users directly from your sales, purchases, and more, or set up a whole task workflow for a Purchase, Sale, Supplier, Customer, Credit Note, Production, Assembly or Disassembly.

 Task workflows can automatically assign tasks or steps that may be required to successfully complete an operation to different roles in your organisation.
 In conjunction with notifications these can be semi-automated.
 Roles could be Sales Reps, Accounting Department, Warehouse Staff, Marketing, and Management.